Immersive Pangalay Dance Experience with Tausug Performers

 #10.
 What skill is important for Pangalay Dance?

-We appreciate your time and curiosity.
+We appreciate your time and curiosity

 Share your score and comment your Pangalay Dance experience with us.

 A Filipino web developer with a background in Computer Engineering.
-The founder of ExpPH Blog, running a Philippines-focused platform that shares insights on careers, freelancing, travel, and lifestyle.
-Passionate about helping Filipinos grow, he writes and curates stories that educate, connect, and inspire readers nationwide.
+Founder of ExpPH Blog and ExpPH Business Guide, creating practical content on OFW guidance, business, finance, freelancing, travel, and lifestyle.
+Passionate about helping Filipinos grow, he shares insights that educate, empower, and inspire readers nationwide.